astropy/astropy/docs/modeling/example-fitting-model-sets.rst

 The time savings could be worth the effort.
 In the example below, if we change the width*height of the data cube to 500*500 it takes 140 ms on a 2015 MacBook Pro to fit the models using model sets.
-Doing the same fit by looping over the 500*500 models takes 1.5 minutes, more 600 times slower..
+Doing the same fit by looping over the 500*500 models takes 1.5 minutes, more than 600 times slower.

 In the example below, we create a 3D data cube where the first dimension is a ramp -- for example as from non-destructive readouts of an IR detector.
 So each pixel has a